CSCfi/csc-user-guide/docs/apps/julia.md

 parallel execution, numerical accuracy, and an extensive mathematical function library.

-For a quick introduction and tutorial, see https://github.com/csc-training/julia-introduction
+See here for a [quick introduction and tutorial](https://github.com/csc-training/julia-introduction).

 [TOC]

 ## Available

 - Puhti-rhel8: 1.8.1 compiled with Intel Math Kernel Library (MKL)
 - Mahti: 1.7.2 compiled with OpenBLAS

 ## License